 The MUREX system is used to monitor market risk limits and exposures.
-SABB is progressing with implementation in stages of MUREX for management of Treasury products including for full management of credit & market risk on these products.
-Hence VaR computation and subsequent requirements under the Fundamental Review of Trading Book (FRTB) will be conducted internally at SABB in MUREX when the system is fully implemented.
+SABB is progressing with implementation in stages of MUREX for management of Treasury products from Alawwal to SABB.
+VaR computation and subsequent requirements under the Fundamental Review of Trading Book (FRTB) will be conducted internally at SABB.
 The Murex system reports excesses on-line real time for both counterparty credit risk and market risk.

-MR1 Market Risk under standardised approach (Figures in SAR 000's)
+MR1 - Market Risk under standardised approach (Figures in SAR 000's)

-а
+a

 RWA

 Outright products

-1 Interest rate risk (general and specific) 878,600
+1 Interest rate risk (general and specific) 35,613

-2 Equity risk (general and specific)
+2 Equity risk (general and specific) 1,475,521

-3 Foreign exchange risk 1,399,575
+3 Foreign exchange risk 318,550

 4 Commodity risk

 Options

 5 Simplified approach

 6 Delta-plus method

 7 Scenario approach

 8 Securitisation

-9 Total 2,278,175
+9 Total 1,829,683